desmavi/pure-react-3d-carousel/README.md

 ##  slidesArr
 Here is an example of array.
-Please note that the content of each of your slide must be wrapped inside an element (for example  < div >) with a class "card-container", later in this doc we'll see how.
+Please note that the content of each of your slide must be wrapped inside an element (for example  < div >) with a class "card-container".

     import  Carousel  from  "./Carousel";